ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 Currently, information barriers policies are defined and managed in Office 365 by using PowerShell cmdlets.
 This is typically done by a compliance administrator or a global administrator, and requires familiarity with PowerShell cmdlets (and parameters).

+## Required licenses and permissions

+Currently, information barriers is in private preview.
+When these features are generally available, they'll be included in subscriptions, such as:
+- Microsoft 365 Enterprise E5
+- Office 365 Enterprise E5

+To define or edit information barriers policies, you must be assigned one of the following roles:
+- Microsoft 365 Enterprise Global Administrator
+- Office 365 Global Administrator
+- Compliance Administrator

 ## Prepare your environment for information barriers

 Before define your first information barriers policy, you must **[enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
 Wait at least 24 hours after enabling scoped directory search before you set up or define policies for information barriers.